Team334/SwerveBase/README.md

 For logging, the swerve base uses Monologue to log robot-specficic data.
 SignalLogger and URCL are used to log device-specific (motors/encoders) data.

 ## Alert System
 Elastic alerts widgets are used for multiple purposes in this project.
-A FaultLogger class displays device faults on one alerts widget as telemetry when testing.
+A FaultLogger class displays device faults (and failed device configuration) on one alerts widget as telemetry when testing.
 During prematch, there will be a prematch self-check command for each subsystem which will run test commands of the subsystem and alert the statuses of those commands.
 Checks for device faults are included in the self-check command, and the active faults of the device are retrieved from the FaultLogger.

 ## Sources
 - [Team 1155 Swerve Base](https://github.com/SciBorgs/Hydrogen/)